DeisData/unix-shell/session-1.md

 - up and down arrows can be used to access previous commands (or scroll)
 - `man` will give you the manual for a command, for example `man ls` will tell us all about listing
 - `cd` will change your working directory.  `cd` can only see sub-directories inside your current working directory.
-  - `cd ..` is a shortcut in shell to move up one directory
+  - `cd ..` is a shortcut to move up one directory to the _parent directory_ of the one we are in
+  - `cd ~/` is a shortcut to move to the current user's home directory.
+For example, if my home directory is `/Users/claire`, then `~/data` is equivalent to `Users/claire/data'

 ## General syntax of a shell command
 **Bash**